vmware-tanzu/secrets-manager/docs/_pages/0240-transform.md

 ## Registering a JSON String (with invalid JSON)

-Now we’ll deliberately make an error in our JSON.
+Now we'll deliberately make an error in our JSON.
 Notice the missing `"` in `username"`: That is not valid JSON.

 ```bash